 Grief is too often surrounded by a hidden, almost voyeuristic veil and My August feels like December wants to make an attempt to draw it out of that shadow.
-The audience and the performers share the same space; after all, there is no escaping (your) grief and mourning.
-The performance initially evokes an obligation to embrace grief, based on personal experiences that are presented to the audience; but this ultimately turns out to be a way to emotionally charge the space, after which the space literally changes physically.
-The shared space thus becomes a visual reflection of the changes a person goes through in the process of coping.
+The visitors and the performers share the same space; after all, there is no escaping (your) grief and mourning.
+My August feels like December initially evokes an obligation to embrace grief, but this ultimately turns out to be a way to emotionally charge the space, after which the space literally changes.
+The shared space thus becomes a visual reflection of the changes one goes through in the process of coping.

-The performance creates a space of reflection where the metamorphosis of the performers makes room for the viewer's grief and transformation.
+My August feels like December creates a space of reflection where the metamorphosis of the individual makes room for collective grief and transformation.
 Where it becomes acceptable to share grief.
 Where individual mourning takes on a communal character.
-Where the viewer can be comforted by the shared experience of a stranger.
+Where the visitor can be comforted by the shared experience of a stranger.

 The project is a collaboration between different artists, each with their own medium-specific vision.
 Although the performance is directed by Pieter each artist has autonomy over their own medium.
 They come together and listen to each other and work together to eventually grow into one single direction, a symbiosis of shared experiences oscillating between the performative and the museum-like.

 My August feels like December is an intimate and emotionally charged experience shared between the visitors and the performers, together they become one commune where comfort and hope prevail.

 created with and performed by Martha Gardner + James Hall + Meron Verbelen + Pieter Desmet

 movement assistant, Steffi Mennen